-- Get to a safe place as soon as you can - Contact someone you trust to be with you and support you - Try to preserve all physical evidence Do not wash, use the toilet, or change clothing if you can avoid it.
-If you do change clothes, put all clothing you were wearing at the time of the attack in a paper (not plastic) bag - Get medical attention as soon as possible to make sure you are physically well and to collect important evidence in the event you may later wish to take legal action - Talk with a counselor at Norfolk State University Counseling Center (757-823-8173), who will maintain confidentiality, help explain your options, give you information and provide emotional support.
+- Get to a safe place as soon as you can. - Contact someone you trust to be with you and support you. - Try to preserve all physical evidence.
+Do not wash, use the toilet, or change clothing if you can avoid it.
+If you do change clothes, put all clothing you were wearing at the time of the attack in a paper (not plastic) bag. - Get medical attention as soon as possible to make sure you are physically well and to collect important evidence in the event you may later wish to take legal action. - Talk with a counselor at Norfolk State University's Counseling Center (757-823-8173), who will maintain confidentiality, help explain your options, and provide information/emotional support.

-If the student/victim of a sexual assault wishes to notify local police of the occurrence, the University will assist the student/victim with the notification.
-The University will also assist with the compiling of information that is necessary to prosecute the suspect through both the criminal and University Judicial Systems.
+If the student/victim of a sexual assault wishes to notify local police of the occurrence, the University will assist them with the notification.
+The University will also assist with the compiling of the information that is necessary to prosecute the suspect through both the criminal and University judicial systems.